Levi-Ackman/Reb_ICML2025/Core Frequency visualization.md

-***By assigning the task of capturing inter-series dependencies to ReFocus, the learned embeddings gain improved interpretability.***
+## By assigning the task of capturing inter-series dependencies to ReFocus, the learned embeddings gain improved interpretability

 To validate this, we provide **Analysis of multivariate correlations on ECL and Traffic**.